 Sometimes you can also save a bit of money by purchasing your Splash Country tickets on Tripster.

 Soaky Mountain’s pricing is all over the place because they run so many specials throughout the year.
-But on average, daily ticket prices run between $39.99-$47.99 per adult.
+But on average, daily ticket prices run for about $47.99 per adult.

 Check the Soaky Mountain website for current specials.